tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 To change Sequencer state to `Offline`, `SequencerService` provides `goOffline` method which returns `Promise<GoOfflineResponse>`.
-If Sequencer is in any State but `InProgress`, then an `Ok` response gets returned (if `goOffline` handler gets executed successfully).
+If Sequencer is in any State but `Running`, then an `Ok` response gets returned (if `goOffline` handler gets executed successfully).
 Otherwise, a `GoOfflineHookFailed` response gets returned.
-Although, if Sequencer is in `InProgress` state, then an `Unhandled` response gets returned.
+Although, if Sequencer is in `Running` state, then an `Unhandled` response gets returned.

 Type definitions for `goOffline` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#gooffline)